Angry-Pixel/The-Betweenlands/README.md

 - Dreadful Peatmummy mini-boss
 - Some collectibles
 - Achievements
+- More mobs:
-- More mobs e.g Stalker
+- Stalker
+- Mud Golem

 Furthermore we should keep polishing things and playtest often to find bugs and polish balancing.